Traveling to Canada during Covid-19: What you need to know before you go - KION546

 The same is also true in British Columbia, where authorities have extended a ban on social gatherings indefinitely.
 Restaurants are open for indoor dining; however, they must stop serving alcohol at 10 p.m.

-In Alberta province, a ban on indoor dining at restaurants was lifted on February 8, while in Toronto, bars and restaurants are limited to take out service only.
+In the province of Alberta, a ban on indoor dining at restaurants was lifted on February 8, while in Toronto, bars and restaurants are limited to take out service only.

 Most Canadian provinces continue to advise people to keep a distance of two meters (6.5 feet) to cut the spread of the virus.